-As you ascend the small pathway, you will have a clear overview on the town and its agricultural fields surrounding it.
 Once you arrive on top, the view into the canyon will emerge.
-In the background, beautiful snowtopped mountains, including the well known Salkantay mountain, rise above the canyon to form a breathtaking mountainscape.
+In the background, beautiful snow topped mountains, including the well-known Salkantay mountain, rise above the canyon to form a breathtaking mountain cape.

-The walk to the viewpoint takes you about an hour.
-In total, the activity will take about three hours but this depends on how much time you would like to spend on top of the mountain.
+The walk to San Cristobal takes you about 1 or 2 hours and between Capitan Rumi and San Cristobal more or less half an hour.
+It is also possible to take our famous “BUGGY” until Capitan Rumi and start your walk from there.
+In total, the activity will take about three or four hours, but this depends on how much time you would like to spend on top of the mountain.
 We recommend bringing sufficient water and some snacks as the twisting path is moderately demanding at some points.